ibm-cloud-docs/vmwaresolutions/services/fortinetvm_considerations.md

 Each ESXi server has a capacity of 16 cores * 2.1 GHz = 33.6 GHz.
 So the first two requirements are met if both servers are active and there are at least 16.8 GHz of CPU and 12 GB RAM available on each server.

-However, by default, vSphere HA reserves 50% of CPU and RAM for failover on vCenter Server instances that were initially deployed with two ESXi servers, so the capacity is shown in the following formula.
+However, by default, vSphere HA reserves 50% of CPU and RAM for failover on vCenter Server instances that were initially deployed with two ESXi servers.
+So the capacity is shown in the following formula.

 `50% of 2 * 16 cores * 2.1 GHz = 33.6 GHz available`

-Since other workloads exist on the ESXi servers, for example, VMware vCenter Server, VMware NSX Controller, or VMware NSX® Edge, by using these resources, the third requirement is not met.
+Since other workloads exist on the ESXi servers, for example, vCenter Server, VMware NSX® Controller, or VMware NSX Edge, by using these resources, the third requirement is not met.
 The reason is because 33.6 GHz of CPU and 24 GB RAM for the two FortiGate VMs are needed.

 In this case, the FortiGate Virtual Appliance installation might fail, unless at least one ESXi server is added to the environment.
 Also, the vSphere HA failover reservations must be updated to ensure that enough resources are available for two FortiGate VMs.